THE VIRGINIA MATHEMATICAL ASSOCIATION OF TWO-YEAR COLLEGES

 ARTICLE 5.
 AMENDMENT OF THE BY-LAWS

 Amendments to the By-Laws may be proposed by a majority vote of the attendees at the annual business meeting.
-The proposed changes become part of the By-Laws by the affirmative vote of a simple majority of members responding to a mail ballot.
+The proposed changes become part of the By-Laws by the affirmative vote of a simple majority of members responding to a ballot.
 Ballots will be prepared, distributed, and tallied by the Executive Board.

 ARTICLE 6.
 STANDING COMMITTEES